-Apply for and bring a European Health Insurance Card if traveling in the EU.
+Apply for and bring a European Health Insurance Card if travelling in the EU.
 This is available from the HSE website.

-If traveling outside of the EU, consider travel insurance as medical costs may be substantial.
+If travelling outside of the EU, consider travel insurance as medical costs may be substantial.

-Plan if traveling with an insulin pump
+Plan if travelling with an insulin pump